ypicchi-arm/vectorscan/doc/dev-reference/compilation.rst

 block mode requires the use of :c:member:`HS_MODE_BLOCK` and vectored mode requires the use of :c:member:`HS_MODE_VECTORED`.
 A pattern database compiled for one mode (streaming, block or vectored) can only be used in that mode.
-The version of Hyperscan used to produce a compiled pattern database must match the version of Hyperscan used to scan with it.
+The version of Vectorscan used to produce a compiled pattern database must match the version of Vectorscan used to scan with it.

-Hyperscan provides support for targeting a database at a particular CPU platform; see :ref:`instr_specialization` for details.
+Vectorscan provides support for targeting a database at a particular CPU platform; see :ref:`instr_specialization` for details.

 =====================